University of Missouri - Columbia Archives

 6-2.
 If older and more detailed finding aids exist and they can be efficiently scanned and translated, then publication of the more detailed finding aids is acceptable.
 However, if the reformatting and editing requires an extraordinary amount of time and labor, the reworking of these finding aids will be done only with the consultation and approval of the University Archivist.

 6-3.
-All finding aids must be reviewed by the University Archivist immediately after being loaded onto the Internet file server.
+All finding aids must be reviewed by an archivist immediately after being loaded onto the web server.
 Either the University Archivist, the Technical Services Archivist, or the Public Services Archivist will review these finding aids.

 6-5.
-The following format should be followed in preparing a finding aid for loading onto the Archives' Internet file server.
+The following formatting should be followed in preparing a finding aid for loading onto the Archives' web server.
 All descriptive tools, whether created anew or scanned and migrated to the HTML format, should use one of the finding aid templates as a base document.
 Use of a template alleviates the need to perform numerous formatting steps prior to beginning the drafting and/or editing process.

+6-5-2.
 The abbreviation FF and its number as well as the word Box are in bold text when they appear, but the titles of file folders and boxes are not.
+In the case of a box list without specific folder numbers, the abbreviation FF is not formatted as bold.

+6-5-4.
 There are some places within the HTML coding of the template where information is entered.
+These are listed below.

-6-6-1.
+6-5-5.
 Meta-tags - <META HTTP-EQUIV= "KEYWORDS"> are used for the purpose of making the Archives finding aids usable with external Internet search utilities.
 It is for this reason that the selection of the keywords for Meta-tags is vitally important.
 The total number of keywords for a single web page should not exceed forty (40) words.
 If an abbreviation represents a significant part of the collection, it should be added as a Meta-tag.
 Periods should not be used in the abbreviation for the Meta-tag or for its use in the text.
 Single nouns that describe record type, program names, personal names, place, and building names may be used.
-All terms must be separated by commas and be in lower case letters.
+All terms must be separated by commas.

 Note: Be sure not to leave a space before the beginning of the tag in the title field.
 If you do, the script will insert an additional letter.
 The title field will terminate with a double letter.